jvasq3/pokedex/README.md

 ## Pending

 Some store enhancements would enable text field updates when searching pokemon history.
 I would also implement error states for not found pokemon and proper input validation of characters.
 Given more time, I would also implement separate UI for loading pokemon details.
 Some setup has been done for a loading state which was also not yet implemented.
-Testing was an afterthought as well with the time constraints, but I would have tested hooks, comopnent, and redux logic.
+Testing was an afterthought as well with the time constraints, but I would have tested hooks, component, and redux logic.